 Curious about one of the most popular PixTeller actions after Download?
 The answer is the "Use" button.
 By clicking on the "Use" button, a copy of the starting premade design will be made, and you can customize it to create a new visual asset, even if it's a new Image, Video or Gif.

-If you've found this tutorial useful and you want more, follow our blog for many tricks and tips that will make your designs the best out there.
+If you've found this tutorial practical and you want more, follow our blog for many tricks and tips that will make your visuals the best out there.
+Join PixTeller and create images, animated GIFs and short video animations for your websites, advertising campaigns, social media posts, mobile apps, print, business and more.